withcaldera/engineering-framework/roles/software-engineer.md

 ## What Good Looks Like

-**Deliver quality work**
+### Craft
+*Building excellent software through technical skill, judgment, and continuous learning.*

 - Write clean, tested code following team standards
+- Learn patterns from the codebase and apply them
+- Debug systematically and ask good questions when stuck
+- Seek feedback and incorporate it into your work
+- Grow your skills deliberately

+### Impact
+*Taking ownership, delivering outcomes, and creating value for clients and Caldera.*

 - Complete assigned tasks with growing independence
 - Follow through on commitments and meet deadlines

-**Learn and grow**
-- Seek feedback and incorporate it into your work
-- Learn patterns from the codebase and apply them
-- Ask questions when stuck, with context about what you've tried

-**Communicate clearly**
-- Keep work visible (regular commits, clear PR descriptions)
-- Proactively communicate blockers and progress
+- Communicate blockers proactively
-- Participate actively in code reviews and team discussions

-**Support the team**
-- Share what you're learning
-- Help teammates when you have relevant knowledge
-- Bring positive energy and collaborate well

-**Serve clients**
+- Deliver features that work as specified
 - Understand how your work serves client needs

-- Deliver features that work as specified
+### Leadership
+*Growing others, building shared understanding, and multiplying effectiveness.*

+- Learn from feedback and coaching
+- Support teammates when you have knowledge to share
-- Take pride in shipping quality work
+- Participate actively in code reviews
+- Ask questions that help the team
+- Bring positive energy and contribute to collaborative culture

 ---